-Monument residents have convenient access to a number of excellent health care centers, hospitals, and medical care facilities, including Memorial Hospital Central (Colorado Springs); Centura Health-Penrose St. Francis Health Services (Colorado Springs); and Pikes Peak Regional Hospital (Woodland Park).
+Monument residents have convenient access to a number of excellent health care centers, hospitals, and medical care facilities, including Memorial Hospital Central (Colorado Springs); Centura Health-Penrose St. Francis Health Services (Colorado Springs).

 Interstate 25 runs north and south, slicing the state of Colorado in half, and it is the main thoroughfare for commuters in the Monument area.
 Other highways of note include 105, 87 and 85.
 There are two major airports accessible to the good folks of Monument, Colorado Springs Airport about 32 miles south of town and Denver International Airport which is a shade under 70 miles north of town.